ct smith

 • Edited help articles for consistency, clarity, and accuracy.

-• Researched and wrote documentation for new features.
+• Wrote documentation for new features.

-• Managed CMS setup and content migration.
+• Managed docs publishing tools, CMS setup, and content migration for 600+ articles.